 Tom is a Partner in our Life Sciences and Chemistry group specialising in biotechnology, therapeutics and diagnostics.
-His experience includes antibodies, medical devices, chemotherapy, biomarkers, formulations and infectious diseases.
-His practice is particularly strong in the areas of vaccines, next generation sequencing and new uses for known compounds.
+Described by clients as an “antibody expert” (IAM Patent 1000, 2020 edition) who is “at the top of his game in terms of both technical ability and client service, providing fantastic strategic advice for almost any project” (IAM Patent 1000, 2021 edition), Tom’s experience includes also includes machine learning and digital health, chemotherapy, biomarkers and infectious diseases.
+His practice is also strong in the areas of vaccines, liquid biopsies, next generation sequencing and new uses for known compounds.

-As part of the industry’s IP Inclusive initiative, Tom is leading the IP Out support network for LGBT people working in IP (please contact Tom directly if you would like more information).
+As part of the industry’s IP Inclusive initiative, Tom is co-chair of IP Out, the support and networking group for LGBT people working in IP.

 Tom attended Christ's College, University of Cambridge, where in 2004 he graduated with a BA honours degree in Natural Sciences (Pharmacology).
 He also undertook an additional part II in Management Studies, which included a management consultancy project at Cambridge Antibody Technology (as it was then), and a master’s in Musical Theatre, which somehow he stills finds time for through his involvement in Sedos, London’s premier amateur theatre company.